Women’s History at Vanderbilt: A Guided Virtual Campus Tour

 Named for the Vaughn family, its former inhabitants, the Vaughn Home now houses the Robert Penn Warren Center for the Humanities.
 The Vaughn family lived in the house from 1884 to 1912, and it was during this time that Stella Vaughn first attended Vanderbilt as a student and then taught physical education and organized and coached the first women’s basketball team.
 Stella Vaughn was also one of the founding members of Phi Kappa Epsilon, an independent local sorority that became incorporated into Kappa Alpha Theta in 1904.
 Vaughn served as advisor to the sorority and gave the annual orientation talk every year until her death in 1960.

-Remodeled and expanded in 2005, Buttrick Hall is now home to the Women’s and Gender Studies Program.
+Remodeled and expanded in 2005, Buttrick Hall is now home to the Department of Gender and Sexuality Studies (GSS).
 Formerly called the Women’s Studies program, WGS began offering classes in Spring 1973; with Susan Ford Wiltshire as one of the first professors in the program.
 The program prides itself on its varied class offerings on topics of gender, sexuality, diversity, and policy and its collaborations with departments and programs across campus.

 Benson Hall is the current residence of Vanderbilt’s Department of English.
 In 1981, Assistant Professor Elizabeth Langland was denied tenure.
 At that time, the Vanderbilt College of Arts and Science had 210 tenured faculty, 203 of whom were male.
 Langland filed a complaint with the Equal Employment Opportunity Commission, and then filed the case in federal court.
 Women for Equity at Vanderbilt (WEAV) formed to rally behind Langland in her trial and to raise funds for her legal costs.
 Langland lost both the case and the appeal of her case filed by her lawyers.
 Every vote cast in Langland’s tenure, her case, and her appeal was cast by a man.